 Most doctors should accept major credit cards, and if you have one that has a limit allowing you to cover the surgery then this may be an option.
 Use your credit card with the lowest interest rate as it will probably take a while to pay down the balance and you do not want to add interest on unnecessarily.
 You might even want to apply for a new credit card or pay for the cost separately using several credit cards.

-Hopefully this guide will make your options easier to understand when choosing a payment option for your treatment.
-Fully research your options before you choose as the wrong decision could be disastrous.
+Hopefully, this guide will make your options easier to understand when choosing a payment option for your treatment.
+Fully research your options before you choose the wrong decision could be disastrous.